This is a very beautiful site by the Loire.

 - Mass and celebrations at the Abbey are in Gregorian chant.
 If you go there during a celebration, you can appreciate the acoustics.

-If you are interested, you can take advantage of the guided tours.
 And to learn more about the building, don't miss the Belvedere Interpretation Centre, which opened at the end of 2019 and is located near the Abbey.